Communist Party USA and American labor movement (1937–1950): Break with the Roosevelt administration

 Whatever protection the CP could have hoped to receive from Lewis evaporated in any event in 1940, when Lewis abruptly resigned from his position as President of the CIO following his baffling decision to support Wendell Willkie over Roosevelt for President that year.
 Philip Murray, Lewis' successor as head of the CIO, was determined to stop the spread of the CP's influence in the CIO and to demonstrate to the public at large that the CIO was not controlled by the CP.
 To that end he insisted on a resolution at the CIO's 1940 conference that condemned Communism, along with Nazism and fascism, as "inimical to the welfare of labor."
 Lee Pressman, the most highly placed CP ally within the CIO, presented the resolution in his role as secretary of the resolutions committee.

 Murray did not, however, insist on banning Communists from the CIO; on the contrary, he had no desire to provoke a public fight over the CP's politics or CP members' role within either the CIO or its affiliates.
 This suited the Party, which likewise did not want to risk a showdown that could possibly result in either their expulsion or split the CIO.
 So while internal political disputes kept the battles raging within unions such as the UAW, the UE and the IWA, the CP agreed to a compromise that forced them to accept the label of "totalitarian," but allowed them to maintain their positions within the CIO itself.

 Communist influence in labor unions was seen by the Roosevelt administration as a serious threat to US military preparedness.
 As the US military built up in 1940 and 1941, US Secretary of War Henry Stimson was convinced that labor strikes and slowdowns at key facilities were due to the CPUSA's efforts to block Franklin Roosevelt's military preparedness policy.
 Strikes at Harville Die-Casting Company, Alcoa, and North American Aviation were widely seen within the Roosevelt administration as communist-inspired for ideological reasons, rather than for better wages and working conditions.
-The most important strike seen as communist-inspired was at the Allis-Chalmers aircraft plant in Los Angeles on 5 June 1941.
+The most important strike seen as communist-inspired was at the North American Aviation aircraft plant in Los Angeles on 5 June 1941.
 The plant built bombers for the U. S. and British governments, and the strike was seen as a serious threat to American aid to the Allies.
 The federal government seized the plant and army troops forced open paths through the picket lines to allow workers to enter the plant.